How to buy homeowners insurance for the first time

-Coverage E (liability) protects you if you're liable for an incident that injures someone.
+Coverage E (personal liability coverage) protects you if you're liable for an incident that injures someone.
 Be sure to select a liability limit that properly covers what you have in assets.
 Most home insurance policies max out at a $500,000 liability limit.
-If you need additional coverage, you can purchase umbrella insurance, which provides extra liability coverage for home and auto policies.
+If you need additional coverage, you can purchase umbrella insurance, which provides extra liability coverage for home insurance policies.

 Be aware of exclusions

 Understand your deductibles

-When buying home insurance for the first time, it's important to pay attention to the deductible for property damage.
+When buying home insurance for the first time, it's important to pay attention to your homeowners insurance deductible for property damage.
 Your deductible is the portion of the claim you're responsible for, so make sure the deductible amount is within your budget.

 Unlike car insurance, your home insurance deductible won't always be a set dollar amount.
 It could be a percentage of your policy's dwelling coverage.
 Your policy may even include a split deductible.
-That means you have a set dollar amount for most claims, but a percentage may apply for wind damage or other select perils.
+That means you have a set dollar amount for most claims, but a percentage may apply for wind damage or other covered perils.

 How home insurance works with mortgage and escrow

-Most first-time buyers have their home insurance in escrow.
+Most first-time home buyers have their home insurance in escrow.
 Escrow accounts hold the funds designated for your home insurance and property taxes.
 Each month, you pay a specific amount (typically, a few hundred dollars) above your normal mortgage payment.
 Your lender/mortgage servicer keeps these extra funds in an escrow account.